ndw/sshtunnel/README.md

 # sshtunnel

-Script for managing SSH tunnels.
+A script for managing SSH tunnels.

 SSH tunnels are very useful.
 They allow you to establish a secure connection to a port on one machine through a port on a different